gardener/documentation/website/documentation/getting-started/shoots/_index.md

 In order to run any workloads in your cluster, you need nodes.
 The worker section lets you specify the most important configuration options.
 For beginners, the machine type is probably the most relevant field, together with the machine image (operating system).

-The machine type is provider-specific and configured in the cloudprofile.
-Check your respective cloudprofile if you're missing a machine type.
+The machine type is provider-specific and configured in the cloud profile.
+Check your respective cloud profile if you're missing a machine type.
 Maybe it is available but not in this region.

 The operating system your machines will run is the next thing to choose.
 [GardenLinux](https://github.com/gardenlinux/gardenlinux) is the best choice for most use cases, as it is Debian based and maintained by SAP.